 Finals

-The Finals consist in a Group Stage followed by a Knock-Out phase.
+The Finals consist of a Group Stage followed by a Knock-Out phase.

-In the Group Stage, the 32 teams qualified for the finals will form 8 groups of 4 teams.
-The 8 teams that finished the highest will go into the first drawing pot, the next 8 to the second, and so on.
-Each group will play one round and 2 best teams will qualify for the Knock Out phase.
-The final standing in the Group Stage follows the same criteria as Qualifications.
+In the Group Stage, the 32 qualified teams form 8 groups of 4.
+The top 8 teams are placed in the first drawing pot, the next 8 in the second, and so on.
+Each group plays three rounds, with the top 2 teams advancing to the Knock-Out phase.
+Group standings follow the same criteria as Qualifications.

 Friendlies

-It is up to the NT coaches to arrange friendlies - like friendlies between normal SK users.
-Free weeks between official matches and at the end of the season let play friendlies.
-Those teams that do not qualify for the finals will have a full season of friendlies.
-Usually, coaches pact friendlies at the start of the season.
-Yet, they are only arranged weekly after playing the previous match.
-Try to keep your agreements.
-The players’ injuries, cards, training, and statistics count the same as official matches.
-Red cards are only cleaned if the player keeps being a member of the NT.
-Also, friendlies affect the ranking of the NT in the same way as official matches.
+It's the responsibility of NT coaches to arrange friendlies, similar to friendlies between regular SK users.
+Free weeks between official matches and at the end of the season are available for these friendlies.
+Teams that do not qualify for the World Cup Finals have a full season for friendlies.
+Coaches often arrange friendlies at the start of the season, but they can also be scheduled weekly after the previous match.
+The players statistics and cards are counted the same as official matches, and red cards are cleared only if the player remains a member of the NT.
+Friendlies also affect the NT's ranking in the same way as official matches.

 2008-11-05 15:44:27